Arts Board Grant Application Reviewer Opportunities

 Upon completion of the grant application reviewer interest form, selected reviewers will confirm their availability and declare conflicts of interest with the panel coordinator before being assigned to a review team of ten individuals.

-Reviewers will participate remotely in training sessions and review a set of 25-30 assigned applications before attending a half-day open meeting conducted by telephone and or video conferencing.
+Reviewers will participate in training sessions and review a set of 25-30 assigned applications remotely.
+In addition, Operating Support panelists lead two administrative visits and prepare a brief report in advance of attending full two-day panel meeting discussions conducted by telephone and or video conferencing.

 Why support the arts community in this way?